-Does this financial product have a sustainable investment objective? • ○ 🖾 No It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? • Ves П It will make a minimum of sustainable in-It promotes Environmental/Social (E/S) vestments with an environmental obcharacteristics and while it does not jective: % have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments П in economic activities that qualify with an environmental objective in The EU Taxonomy as environmentally sustainable economic activities that qualify as is a classification environmentally sustainable under system laid down in under the EU Taxonomy the EU Taxonomy 2020/852, establishing a list of en-П in economic activities that do not with an environmental objective in sustainable ecoqualify as environmentally suseconomic activities that do not nomic activities. tainable under the EU Taxonomy qualify as environmentally susdoes not include a tainable under the EU Taxonomy list of socially sustainable economic activities.
+Sustaina-with a social objective mental objective might be aligned \boxtimes It will make a minimum of sustainable in-It promotes E/S characteristics, but will with the Taxonomy vestments with a social objective: not make any sustainable investments %